DataDog/kics/documentation/rules/terraform/gcp/rdp_access_is_not_restricted.md

 ### Description

  This check verifies if Google Compute firewall rules allow unrestricted RDP access by examining if port 3389 (the default RDP port) is openly accessible from the internet.
-When firewall rules allow RDP traffic from '0.0.0.0/0' (all IPv4) or '::/0' (all IPv6), it significantly increases the risk of brute force attacks, unauthorized access, and potential system compromise.
+When firewall rules allow RDP traffic from `0.0.0.0/0` (all IPv4) or `::/0` (all IPv6), it significantly increases the risk of brute force attacks, unauthorized access, and potential system compromise.

-Vulnerable configurations include allowing port 3389 directly or within ranges (e.g., '21-3390'), or using 'protocol = "all"' with unrestricted source ranges.
+Vulnerable configurations include allowing port 3389 directly or within ranges (for example, `21-3390`), or using `protocol = "all"` with unrestricted source ranges.
 To secure your environment, explicitly exclude RDP ports from public access and restrict RDP traffic to specific trusted IP addresses or VPN connections.

 ```hcl
 // Insecure configuration (AVOID):